-The MTX-IND Terminal as a standalone item is designed for indoor use only.
+The MTX-IND-V2 Terminal as a standalone item is designed for indoor use only.
 For outdoor use it must be integrated into a weatherproof enclosure.
 Do not exceed the environmental and electrical limits as specified in "Technical Data".

-• Avoid exposing the modem to lighted cigarettes, naked flames or to extreme hot or cold temperature.

-• Never try to dismantle the modem yourself.
+- Avoid exposing the modem to lit cigarettes, naked flames or to extreme hot or cold temperatures. - Never try to dismantle the modem yourself.
 There are no components inside the modem that can be serviced by the user.
-If you attempt to dismantle the modem, you may invalidate the warranty.

-• The MTX-IND Terminal must not be installed or located where the surface temperature of the plastic case may exceed 85°C.

-• All cables connected to the MTX-IND Terminal must be secured or clamped, immediately adjacent to the modem's connectors, to provide strain relief and to avoid transmitting excessive vibration to the modem in the installation

-• Ensure the D.C. cable, supplying power to the MTX-IND Terminal, does not exceed 3m.

-• To protect power supply cables and meet the fire safety requirements when the unit is powered from a battery or a high current supply, connect a fast 1.25A fuse in line with the positive supply.

-• Do not connect any incompatible component or product to the MTX-IND Terminal.
+If you attempt to dismantle the modem, you may invalidate the warranty. - The MTX-IND-V2 Terminal must not be installed or located where the surface temperature of the plastic case may exceed 85°C. - All cables connected to the MTX-IND-V2 Terminal must be secured or clamped, immediately adjacent to the modem's connectors, to provide strain relief and to avoid transmitting excessive vibration to the modem during the installation. - Ensure the DC cable, supplying power to the MTX-IND-V2 Terminal, does not exceed 3 metres. - To protect power supply cables and meet the fire safety requirements when the unit is powered from a battery or a high current supply, connect a fast 1.25A fuse in line with the positive supply. - Do not connect any incompatible components or products to the MTX-IND-V2 Terminal.

 Note!
-MTX-IND distributors and sales offices may refuse warranty claims where evidence of product misuse is found.
+MTX-IND-V2 distributors and sales offices may refuse warranty claims where evidence of product misuse is found.